surajkr1/CSCT/docs/secretariat/SW.md

 ## Incumbent

 ### Ansh Sharma
-* Ansh, is a extra  for  and time and again has proved his brilliance in web devlopment.
+* Ansh is an amazing member and has time and again has proved his brilliance in web devlopment.
 * Under his tenure:
   * asdfasdfasdfasdf
   * asdfasdf